-- To maintain full and systematic records of business transactions.
+- Maintain full and systematic records of business transactions.

-- To ascertain profit or loss of the business.
+- Ascertain the profit or loss of the business.

-- To know financial position of the business.
+- To know the financial position of the business.

-- To provide information for legal and tax purpose.
+- To provide information for legal and tax purposes.

-- To review Business policies in the light of the past record.
+- Review Business policies in the light of the record.

-- To have important information for legal and tax purpose.
+- To have important information for legal and tax purposes.

-- To find total expenses and profit of the firm.
+- Find the total expenses and profit of the firm.

 Accounting is a Science or Art?